wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 The numbers inside the circles represent line numbers.
 As you can see, there is not just one computation path from start to finish, there are five possible computations, depending on which value is assigned to _`x`_.

 At the end of the above program, we have an assert that checks whether `x == 1`.
 Will this assertion pass?
-It will fail, because Spin finds a counterexample.
+It will fail.
+Spin can reach that assertion in executions where _`x`_ is not 1, and when that happens, it reports a counterexample and writes an error trail.

-How does it find a counterexample?
-The assert causes the model checker to backtrack and explore all possible counterexamples from all computations.
-It tries to find computations where _`x`_ is not set to 1.
-For example, from five computations shown in the above figure, it will find paths where _`x`_ is set to 3, 4, or 5—but not 2, because that choice was blocked earlier using the guard expression.
+Spin explores the reachable executions induced by the nondeterministic choices in the model.
+An _`assert`_ statement is always executable, and Spin checks its condition whenever execution reaches it.
+If the condition is false, Spin reports that execution as an error trail.
+In this example, this happens when _`x`_ is set to 3, 4, or 5.
+It does not happen when _`x`_ is 2, because that branch blocks earlier at _`!(x == 2)`_ and never reaches the assertion.

 Here’s a truncated version of the assertion violation report you would see when you run your model (assuming the above code is saved in a file named _atest.pml_):